grafov/kiwi/README.md

 *Log everything in the code with as much details as possible.
 But actually write only that you need in the moment.*

-In the ideal world of course you could log everything and in the central storage view and filter the records you are interested in the moment.
-But in reality the most of the systems developed locally and often you have no central log storage in development environment.
-And on the production the records reach the central storage with some annoying delays.
-So you are just use local console output for the logging.
+In the ideal world of course you could log _everything_ and it is right way.
+Then you are look up the central log storage that gathered logs from all the applications instances.
+You could view and filter the records you are interested in the moment.
+But in the reality the most of the systems developed locally and often you have no central log storage in development environment.
+And the `grep` utility is only the interface for logs filtering.

 For example you are in debugging of the `feature1` that spread across several modules of your system.
 You are instrumenting the code with multiple `log()` calls and set verbosity level to